Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Experiments

 where $I_{max}$ denotes the largest value of the pixels of the image data.
 A higher PSNR signifies better recovery performance.

-We choose four color images from the Densely Annotated Video Segmentation (DAVIS) 2016 dataset\footnote{https://davischallenge.org/davis2016/code.html} \cite{perazzi2016benchmark} to evaluate the completion performance of the different algorithms.
-Each color image can be naturally regarded as a $1920\times1080\times3$ tensor.
+We evaluate the completion performance of the different algorithms using four images.
+The first two images `bus' and `paragliding' are chosen from the Densely Annotated Video Segmentation (DAVIS) 2016 dataset\footnote{https://davischallenge.org/davis2016/code.html} \cite{perazzi2016benchmark}. {Different kinds of synthetic noise are added to these two images to obtain the noisy images.
+The last two images `board' and `alphabet' are selected from the Smartphone Image Denoising Dataset (SIDD)\footnote{https://www.eecs.yorku.ca/$\sim$kamel/sidd/index.php}.
+For each image, four (noisy) photos captured using a Samsung Galaxy S6 Edge are provided with different lighting conditions along with the ground truth (noiseless) image.
+The noise comes from the camera itself and no synthetic noise is added.} All images are scaled to $1920\times1080$, so each color image can be regarded as a $1920\times1080\times3$ tensor.

+{The completion performance is tested on two types of missing pixel patterns.
+In the first pattern, we independently and randomly select $50\%$ pixels from each channel as the missing pixels.
+In the second, a watermark is added to all channels of the image, and the missing pixels correspond to pixels covered by the watermark.}

+{We evaluate performance using four types of noises: 1) \emph{GMM noise}: All observed pixels are perturbed by GMM noise described in the previous experiment with $\sigma_A^2=0.001$ and $\sigma_B^2=1$ and parameter $c$.
+2) \emph{Possion+Salt-and-pepper (PSP) noise}: $c\times100\%$ of the observed pixels are randomly selected and perturbed with Salt-and-pepper noise, and the remaining observed pixels are perturbed with Poisson noise.
+3) \emph{Stripe GMM noise}: For each channel, $50\%$ of the columns are randomly selected, of which $2c\times100\%$ of the observed pixels are perturbed with Gaussian noise $N(0,1)$.
+The remaining observed pixels are perturbed by Gaussian noise $N(0,0.01)$.
+4) \emph{Stripe PSP noise}: This is similar to Stripe GMM noise, but we replace the Gaussian noise $N(0,1)$ and $N(0,0.01)$ in Stripe GMM noise with Salt-and-pepper noise and Poisson noise, respectively.}

-We set the observation fraction $p$ to 0.5, that is, we independently and randomly select $0.5n_1n_2$ pixels from each channel.
-Then, GMM noise with $\sigma_A^2=0.001$ and $\sigma_B^2=1$ is added to the observed pixels with probability $c$.
-The rank parameter for HQ-TCASD is set to $100$.
-For HQ-TCTF, the adaptive rank estimation procedure is utilized.
-The initial multi-rank vector $\boldsymbol{r}^0$ is set to $[100,100,100]$ and the minimum $\boldsymbol{r}$ is constrained to $[100,25,25]$.
-The average PSNR for four images are reported in Table \ref{tb:image} for different values of the noise parameter $c$, and the average running time for each image is shown in Fig. \ref{fig:image_time}.
-One can observe that HQ-TCTF obtain the highest PSNR for most of the images and values of $c$.
-Examples of the recovered full and partially enlarged images are shown in Fig.~\ref{fig:image_large} and Fig.~\ref{fig:image_small}, respectively.
-As shown, the methods proposed yield visually smoother texture and more accurate color than the other methods.
+The multi-rank vectors for HQ-TCASD and HQ-TCTF are set to $[150,20,20]$ and $[120,20,20]$, respectively.
+The average PSNR for the four images is reported in Table \ref{tb:image} for different values of the noise parameter $c$, and the average run-time for each image is shown in Fig. \ref{fig:image_time}.
+One can observe that HQ-TCASD achieves the highest PSNR for most of the images, and HQ-TCTF is the second best. {Further, parallel computation significantly reduces the computational cost of the proposed HQ-TCTF and HQ-TCASD.} Examples of the recovered full and partially enlarged images are shown in Fig.~\ref{fig:image_large} and Fig.~\ref{fig:image_small}, respectively.
+As shown, the methods proposed yield visually clearer texture and more accurate colors than the other methods.

-\subsection{Video data completion}
+\subsection{Video Data Completion}